If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 100 grams of chocolate (580 calories), compared to

-200 grams chicken meat (400 calories) + 20 grams of oil (180 calories)?
+200 grams of chicken meat (400 calories) + 20 grams of oil (180 calories)?

-The effect from the chocolate:
+The effect of the chocolate:

-– You can experience momentary increase in energy followed by a drop at a lower level than before you ate the chocolate.
+– You can experience a momentary increase in energy followed by a drop at a lower level than before you ate the chocolate.
 You could experience tiredness and irritability.

 This means that blood sugar has dropped after a few hours and you experience a “hunger” for carbs – which isn’t a real hunger but a craving induced by a sudden drop in blood sugar.
 Sugar drops if it was previously elevated.
 “I feel shaky.”

-– It will hinder growth hormone secretion and thus lower your muscle-growth and fat-burning potential.
+– It will hinder growth hormone secretion and thus lower your muscle growth and fat-burning potential.

-The effect from the meat and oil:
+The effect of the meat and oil:

 – It will raise glucagon which in the absence of carbs will have to start emptying the sugar stores in the liver and muscles.
 If you continue eating this way, then, after emptying the sugar stores, the body will have to use dietary and body fat.